Cross-media guide

 • Use PNG when you want a heavier but cleaner still for later editing.

-• Move the saved frame into image routes immediately so the asset fits the destination.
+• Move the saved frame into image pages immediately so the asset fits the destination.

 FAQ